Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Numerical results

 We have included a correction to scaling to improve the scaling description, and similar corrections with respect to the system size $L$ have been often used in numerical calculations ~\cite{Otsuka2016}, although physical origin of the introduced corrections may not be so clear in general.
 In this study, we regard the correction to scaling as a working ansatz to evaluate large $l_B$ behaviors in a systematic way.
+The scaling function $\Phi(x)$ is universal in the sense that it is determined only by the universality class, and it should be independent of boundary conditions of the system since Eq.~\eqref{eq:E} is the energy density in the thermodynamic limit.
+This is in sharp contrast to the conventional finite size corrections which depends on boundary conditions.
 Note that the universal function $\Phi(x)$ behaves as $\Phi(x\ll -1)\sim $ const. corresponding to $\varepsilon-\varepsilon_0\sim l_B^{-3}$ in the Dirac semimetal phase for $g<0$ , while $\Phi(x\gg 1)\sim x^{-\nu}$ corresponding to $\varepsilon-\varepsilon_0\sim l_B^{-4}$ in the CDW phase for $g>0$.
 Around the QCP, $\Phi(x)$ should be analytic in $x$ since there would be no phase transitions for any nonzero $l_B^{-1}$, and $\Phi(0)$ at $g=0$ may contain some useful information about the criticality as will be discussed later.